Medical Imaging Education and Career Guide

 Diagnostic ultrasound uses high-frequency sound waves to produce images of the inside of the body.
 To do this, you’ll press an instrument called an ultrasound transducer to the parts of the patient’s body that are being examined.
 The transducer emits pulses of sound that bounce back, causing echoes.
 The echoes are then sent to the ultrasound machine, which processes and displays them as images.

 Employers may prefer to hire sonographers who have professional certification.
 You’ll want to take continuing education in order to keep your certification current throughout your career.
-Sonographers certified in more than one specialty are expected to have the best opportunities as employment of sonographers continues to grow—by a whopping 24 percent through 2024.
+Sonographers certified in more than one specialty are expected to have the best opportunities as employment of sonographers continues to grow—by a healthy 12% through 2029.

 If you enjoy diagnostic work, you may wish to advance in the medical field by pursuing a related career as a medical and clinical laboratory technologist or technician, a radiologic technologist (X-ray technician) or a nuclear medicine technologist.

-Source: U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook; Diagnostic Medical Sonographers and Cardiovascular Technologists and Technicians, Including Vascular Technologists.
+Source: U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics; Diagnostic Medical Sonographers.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.